shajra/haskell-hls-nix/doc/nix.md

 The positional arguments to `nix build` are *installables*, which can be referenced by attribute paths.
 If you supply none then all derivations found are built by default.

 All packages built by Nix are stored in `/nix/store`.
 Nix won't rebuild packages found there.
-Once a package is built, its directory in `/nix/store` is read-only (until the package is garbage collected, discussed later).
+Once a package is built, its content in `/nix/store` is read-only (until the package is garbage collected, discussed later).

-After a successful call of `nix build`, you'll see some symlinks for each package requested in the current working directory.
+After a successful call of `nix build`, you'll see one or more symlinks for each package requested in the current working directory.
 These symlinks by default have a name prefixed with "result" and point back to the respective build in `/nix/store`:

 ```shell
 readlink result*